New Clients Email

 Company Vehicles

-If you are driving a company vehicle during an accident, your employer may also have a UIM policy.
-Some companies are insured for up to $1,000,000 on their vehicles.
+If you are driving a company vehicle at the time of an accident, your employer may also have a UIM policy.
+Some companies are insured for up to $1,000,000 per vehicle.
 Their policy is yet another source of compensation you may be able to access in an emergency.
-It’s important to note that an employer’s UIM coverage is separate from worker’s compensation.
+It’s important to note that an employer’s UIM coverage is separate from workers’ compensation.

 Personal Injury Representation

 An attorney can help identify all sources of insurance available to you after an accident.
-Insurers on all sides frequently offer less than what an accident victim needs to heal, and experienced representatives will search for whatever compensation is available.
+Insurers on all sides frequently offer less than an accident victim needs to heal, and experienced representatives will seek whatever compensation is available.

 Reach out to Maginnis Howard for experienced personal injury representation.
 We have three conveniently located offices across North Carolina in Charlotte, Fayetteville, and Raleigh.
 Visit our contact page for more information and to schedule a free consultation.
 We represent clients across the Carolinas on a contingency basis.